Ryan Seacrest Publicly Slams Blac Chyna For Dragging Him Into Her Kardashian Court Drama, Per ‘Radar’

 However, Ryan is not only trying to dissociate from the drama.
 He’s also requesting that the court sanction Blac Chyna in the amount of $2,460.
 The latest news follows a string of reports about Rob Kardashian and Blac Chyna’s ongoing drama.
 The two began a whirlwind romance at the beginning of 2016 and less than three months later they were engaged to be married.

 Just weeks after they announced the engagement, Blac Chyna was pregnant with their daughter, Dream.
 Then, they landed their own reality spinoff Rob & Chyna which was supposed to document the timeline leading up to their wedding.
 But, by the time their daughter was born in November of that year, things were beginning to fall apart for Chyna and Rob.
 That’s when the ongoing drama began.
-When they split, the two became embroiled in a heated custody and child support battle over their daughter with Chyna demanding sizable support payments.
+When they split, the two became embroiled in a heated custody and child support battle over their daughter, with Chyna demanding sizable support payments.